 Associated Problems Not Based in the Musculoskeletal System

 There are quite a few issues that are not the direct result of the mechanics of joint hypermobility.
 These associations are very real; they seriously affect quality of life and they need to be managed as part of treatment.
-The strongest (but not only) associations noted so far are anxiety disorders, orthostatic tachycardia, a variety of functional gastrointestinal disorders, and pelvic and bladder dysfunction.
+The strongest (but not only) associations noted so far are anxiety disorders, orthostatic tachycardia, and low blood pressure, a variety of functional gastrointestinal disorders, and pelvic and bladder dysfunction.
 These additional problems need to be evaluated and treated when an HSD is diagnosed.

 What can I do now?